Sandwich Maker Not Heating? Thermostat & Power Fixes

 Step 5: Test the heating element with a multimeter

-If power reaches the unit but it still will not warm up, the heating element itself may have failed.
-The element is a coil of resistance wire, usually nichrome, that turns electricity into heat.
-When a section of that wire burns through, it becomes an open circuit — current can no longer pass, so no heat is made — Wikipedia, 2026.
+Does power reach the unit but it still will not warm up?
+Then the heating part itself may have failed.
+The part is a coil of special wire that turns power into heat.
+When a section of that wire burns through, the circuit breaks.
+Power can no longer pass, so no heat is made — Wikipedia, 2026.

-A technician confirms this with a multimeter.
-With the maker unplugged and opened, they set the meter to continuity or ohms and touch the element's two terminals.
-A healthy element shows continuity or a low resistance reading.
-A broken element reads open, or infinite resistance, which means the circuit is broken inside — Fluke, 2025.
+A technician confirms this with a meter.
+They unplug and open the maker first.
+Then they set the meter to test the two terminals.
+A healthy part shows a clear, low reading.
+A broken part reads open.
+That means the circuit is broken inside — Fluke, 2025.

-The same meter test also checks the cord, the thermal fuse, and the thermostat, so a good technician can find exactly where the break is.
-This is why a quick service visit often beats guessing and swapping parts at home.
+The same meter test also checks the cord, fuse, and thermostat.
+So a good technician can find the exact break.
+This is why a quick service visit beats guessing and swapping parts at home.

 Step 6: Repair or replace?
 How to decide

-Once the fault is inside — thermostat, thermal fuse, or element — the choice is repair or replace.
-On a basic sandwich maker the maths often favours a new one, because the part plus a technician's time can match or beat the price of a fresh unit.
+Once the fault is inside, you must choose.
+Repair it or replace it.
+On a basic maker, a new one often wins.
+The part plus a technician's time can cost as much as a fresh unit.
 Use this quick check to decide.

 - Is it in warranty? — if yes, claim it.
 Repair is free and safe.